-- HUMALOG may be given under the skin by means of an insulin infusion pump.
+- 1. HUMALOG may be given under the skin by means of an insulin infusion pump.
 Use the type of pump system recommended by your doctor, read and follow the instructions that accompany your pump. - 2.
-HUMALOG should never be mixed with any other insulin when used in a pump. - 3.
-HUMALOG MIX25 and HUMALOG MIX50 should never be used in a pump. - Before inserting the needle, wash your hands and the skin where the needle is to be inserted so as to prevent infection at the infusion site. - When you are filling a new syringe, be certain not to leave large air bubbles in either the syringe or the catheter. - 6.
-Change the syringe and catheter after a maximum of 2 days' usage. - Follow your doctor, nurse or pharmacists advice about the basal infusion rate and the mealtime insulin boluses to be taken. - 8.
-To get the benefit of insulin infusion, and to detect possible malfunction of the insulin pump, you should measure your blood sugar levels regularly.
+HUMALOG should never be mixed with any other insulin when used in a pump. - Before inserting the needle, wash your hands and the skin where the needle is to be inserted so as to prevent infection at the infusion site.

+- 4. When you are filling a new syringe, be certain not to leave large air bubbles in either the syringe or the catheter. - 5.
+Change the syringe and catheter after a maximum of 2 days' usage. - Follow your doctor, nurse or pharmacists advice about the basal infusion rate and the mealtime insulin boluses to be taken. - To get the benefit of insulin infusion, and to detect possible malfunction of the insulin pump, you should measure your blood sugar levels regularly.